rejecta/mathematica/README.md

 The build file suppresses LaTeX's verbose output.
 If you want verbose output, manually remove `> /dev/null` from the system calls at the top of the file.

-SIn the same directory as `build.py` you will find a `clean.py` script that removes most of the auxiliary LaTeX files.  *PDF files are not removed by this script since several source files are indeed PDFs.*
+In the same directory as `build.py` you will find `clean.py`, a script that removes most of the auxiliary LaTeX files.  **PDF files are not removed by this script since several source files are indeed PDFs.**